Helmholtz-AI-Energy/beamer-template/README.md

 \usefonttheme[onlymath]{serif}
 ```

+### Link this theme

+The above build workflow assumes that you use a copy of this template repo for
+each new talk.
+Instead, you may as an alternative (i) use `git submodule` to
+add this template repo to your talk's repo in order to keep track of updates or
+(ii) link the relevant files into your talk repos.
+We provide a convenience
+script `link-theme.sh` which can help you with that.
+See `link-theme.sh -h` for
+usage examples.
+In both cases you may also want to copy `.latexmkrc` and
+`Makefile` over.

 ## License

 The Helmholtz AI beamer template is distributed under the BSD-3 license, see our [LICENSE](LICENSE) file for details.